 Traveling as a vegan admittedly poses some inconvenience, since you usually need to explore your destination’s dining and grocery options.
 But as a consequence you’ll inevitably discover new foods that will likely take a place among your favorites.

 In Japan I discovered umeboshi plums and a popular dessert called mochi.
 Mexico got me to branch out past burritos to discover enfrijoladas and tortilla soup.
 In India I fell in love with idlis served on banana leaves and dipped into a spicy dal.
 And in Vietnam, I dined on a vast assortment of meaty vegan dishes developed for Ho Chi Minh’s Buddhist monks.
-In nearly all cases, the bigger the city you visit, the more impressive its vegan options.
+In all cases, the bigger the city you visit, the more impressive its vegan options.

 Vegan Foods that Fill You Up